Print full article

 The good news is that the drug therapies for HIV are improving all the time.
 Now most patients with HIV on medication live a normal life free of illness.
 These medications work extremely well but they need to be taken very regularly or else drug-resistance and treatment failure may occur.
 Even those with advanced disease (AIDS) can return to near-normal health with medication.
-However, whenever possible, therapy should start earlier, before the CD4 cells are too depleted, because the immune system may not be able to completely recover if it is already too damaged.
+Current evidence suggests therapy should start as early as possible before the CD4 cells are depleted, because the immune system may not be able to completely recover from the damage HIV causes.

 5. Can HIV transmission be prevented after exposure?

 Yes.
 HIV transmission can be prevented by taking HIV medication soon after exposure to the virus.
 This treatment is available in most Australian hospital emergency departments.
 The treatment should be started as early as possible, by 72 hours it is too late to intervene.
 However as these medications need to be monitored closely and can cause side-effects it is important to consider the risks and benefits of such treatment carefully before starting.

 6. Does everyone who has HIV get AIDS?

 With modern treatments HIV has become a chronic disease that can be kept under control for decades.
 For people who are infected with HIV now, as long as treatment is started early and not interrupted, they are unlikely to ever develop AIDS.
 Without treatment, almost all HIV positive people will eventually develop AIDS.
 The exception is a very small number of people who have been infected with HIV for over twenty years and have not developed AIDS, they are known as long-term non-progressors.